Staghorn Fern (Platycerium bifurcatum) Indoor Care, Propagation, Common Problems with Remedies

 Pests

 Common pests in Staghorn Fern are scale insects and mealy bugs.
-Isolate the affected fern to avoid spread to other houseplants and treat it with Neem oil to get rid of the pests.
+Isolate the affected fern to avoid spread to other plants and treat it with neem oil as recommended by the manufacturer.

 Brown dots or lines on the underside of fronds

+These are spores which can be used for propagation of new Staghorn Ferns.
 They indicate that the frond is mature and healthy.
-In their natural environment, these spores drop to the soil and grow into new Elkhorn Ferns.
+In their natural environment, these spores drop to the soil and grow into new ferns.

 Curled leaves and brown leaf edges

+The cause of curled leaves and brown leaf edges in Staghorn Fern is too dry air.
 Mist around the fern regularly especially if the air is too dry or set the pot on a wet pebble tray to raise humidity.
-Check out these techniques on how to raise humidity for houseplants.

 Yellowing fronds